komodev/subtitle-to-video-file-rename-script/README.md

 ### NOTE: Tested on few Linux distros based & derived from Debian, so Ubuntu, xUbuntu, elementary, Debian itself, Mint and few more are tested, running on XFCE of course, different Distros using XFCE should be also friendly but some Linux systems are not like others and let me know if you stuck at any.
 I did not tried it just in Thunar File Manager working on Unity or GNOME Shell for example and not sure if that's even possible but if you bump on a chance, give it a try and pls send over your feedback.

-### If you need more extensions for both VIDEO and SUBTITLE fileFormats, feel free to open an Issue or ask for
+### If you need more File Extension support for both VIDEO or SUBTITLE FileFormats, feel free to open an Issue or ask me for help anytime.